 Require Strong Passwords for Every Login

 You’d be surprised how many people still use “password” or “12345” as their login password.
-If you just let employees use any password they like, there’s a good chance it could be a weak link in your data security.
+If you just let employees use any credentials they like, there’s a good chance it could be a weak link in your data security.

 Requiring a “strong” passwords means putting rules in place to ensure passwords contain: